Researchers: Great discoveries start with you

 As a researcher in the field of neuroscience, you are the reason great discoveries are made every day.
 Whether you’re an undergraduate, a PhD or MD student, a postdoctoral fellow, research associate, or tenured faculty, Brain Research Foundation (BRF) invites you to become a part of our community.
 You can join us for Neuroscience Day, meet our Scientific Review Committee, or, if you qualify, you can apply for a grant through our Fay/Frank Seed Grant Program, and Scientific Innovations Award Program.

-On Friday, April 7, 2017, Brain Research Foundation will host it’s 17th Annual Neuroscience Day.
+On Friday, April 7, 2017, Brain Research Foundation hosted it’s 17th Annual Neuroscience Day.
 This unique forum is intended to provide members of the Chicago area neuroscience community with opportunities to share interests in an informal setting and to stimulate scientific interactions between universities.
-Registration for Neuroscience Day 2017 is now open.
+Registration for Neuroscience Day 2017 is now closed.

 The Fay/Frank Seed Grant Program

 The Fay/Frank Seed Grant Program is a competitive, peer-reviewed program that provides initial support for new research that has a strong potential to attract external funding.